logo2

 He further explained how the demand for the medicine outgrew his ability to supply it (4).
 He imparted his formula and experience of nearly 50 years to a company of gentlemen who would manufacture the medicine for the benefit of the general public (4).

-In Aug 1903, the company purchased 20 acres in the northeastern part of Lake Linden near the Traprock River to house the factory and farm (1,3).
+In Aug 1903, the company purchased 20 acres to house the factory and to raise the plant (3).
 The company then purchased an additional piece of property in Sep 1903 (18).
-One acre was sown in Fall 1903 as an experiment (4).
-Twenty acres were sown in Spring 1904 (11) over a period of several weeks with seeds imported from France (19).
+One acre was sown in Fall 1903 as an experiment (4), and then twenty acres were sown in Spring 1904 (11) over a period of several weeks with seeds imported from France (19).

-By Apr 1904, COR-AGO was on sale in drug stores and other local stores (5,6).
-By May 1904, nearly 60 cases were sold in Lake Linden and Hubbell; and several cases in Hancock, Houghton, Laurium, and Calumet, as well as in Ontonagon, Marquette, Delta, Menominee, and Schoolcraft counties (7).
-These early sales were produced from plants imported from France as they awaited their first crop grown in Lake Linden (16).
+By Apr 1904, local drug stores and other businesses were selling Cor-Ago (5,6).
+By May 1904, the company sold nearly 60 cases in Lake Linden and Hubbell and several cases in Hancock, Houghton, Laurium, and Calumet (7).
+Additional sales occurred in Ontonagon, Marquette, Delta, Menominee, and Schoolcraft counties (7).
+These early sales were produced from plants imported from France as they awaited their first crop grown in Lake Linden to mature (16).

 COR-AGO building<br>Courtesy of Houghton County Historical Society

-By Aug 1904, the new factory building was nearly complete (8).
-The factory building was located between Adelaine St. and Cor-Ago St. (1).
+By Aug 1904, the new factory building was nearly completed (8).
 It would be a two-story brick building with a stone basement (19).
 The first floor would house offices and the storage and evaporating rooms (19).
 The second floor would be used for drying and grinding the herb (19).
 The basement would hold the boiler for steam generation and the bottling operation (19).
+Maps show that the factory was located between Adelaine St. and Cor-Ago St., just north of 12th St. (1).

 In Aug 1904, the first crop was in full bloom (8) and was being harvested (17).
-William Amundson, a chemist with 15 years of experience in Chicago, arrived in Sep 1904 and oversaw the preparation of COR-AGO (9,15).
-In Sep 1904, the company was drying the plant daily in an air tight room heated by a kiln to 160 degrees (9).
+William Amundson, a chemist with 15 years of experience in Chicago, arrived in Sep 1904 and oversaw the preparation of Cor-Ago (9,15).
+In Sep 1904, the company was drying the plant daily in an air tight room heated to 160 degrees by a kiln (9).
 Sufficient supply to produce a few hundred thousand bottles was already stored away (9).
-The dried leaves would then be pulverized into a powder and boiled in a 300-gallon copper caldron (19).
-The extract would then be filtered and concentrated by evaporation (19) to form a sticky brown liquid, which would then be bottled without adding alcohol (1,20).
+The dried leaves would be pulverized into a powder and boiled in a 300-gallon copper caldron (19).
+The extract would then be filtered and concentrated by evaporation (19).
+The medicine was free of alcohol or anything that could be injurious to the body (20).
 The first batch of the company was bottled on 26 Sep 1904 (10).
-They expected to install a tableting machine within a few weeks, and also made arrangements to start manufacturing Cor-Ago salve (10).
-In Feb 1905, Chas.
-A. Pearce was hired as sales agent, and Cor-Ago laxatives was expected to be on the market by about Feb 15 (11).
+They expected to install a tableting machine within a few weeks and to start manufacturing Cor-Ago salve (10).
+Cor-Ago laxatives was expected to be on the market by about Feb 15 (12).

-COR-AGO was a vegetable blood purifier.
-A description included with the packaging stated (1):
+Cor-Ago was a "purely vegetable compound" (12).
+Advertising included with the medicine stated (1):

 We desire it to be particularly understood that COR-AGO is not a "cure-all," that is, that it does not cure every ailment that flesh is heir to, from consumption to toothache.
 We do claim, however, that it is an alterative, having a special action on the liver, bowels, heart and kidneys, the equal of which has never before been placed in the hands of the public.
 An alterative is a remedy which, by its action on the purifying organs of the body, removes the products of decomposing waste, which are the cause of the great majority of diseases.
 In addition to its tonic alterative properties COR-AGO has a peculiar action on the heart.